laurentpayot/floweret/README.md

 > maybe( <type\> )

 This is simply a shortcut to the union `[undefined, null, <type>]`.
-Usefull for optional parameters of a function:
+Usefull for optional parameters of a function.

 ```js
 import { sig, maybe } from 'runtime-signature'